binary-manu/arch-ansible/README.md

 `global_mount_point` is still relevant because the user must manually mount volumes there.

-    global_admins:
-      - manu

-Initial users to create.
-Passwords for individual users (including root) and other user settings (i.e. groups) can be set in `roles/users/defaults/main.yaml`.

     global_passwordless_sudo_user: package_builder

 During certain tasks (such as when building packages from the AUR) the